New framework will place people at the heart of decision making

 “Autism CRC has a long history of bringing people and organisations with different views and experience together to address major challenges and co-design practical solutions,” said Autism CRC CEO, Andrew Davis.

-The project will broadly follow the same methodology used to develop the two National Health and Medical Research Council-approved Autism CRC National Guidelines.
-This will involve an iterative process of evidence gathering, evidence synthesis, and consensus building involving community, professional, and government stakeholders.
+The project broadly followed the same methodology used to develop the two National Health and Medical Research Council-approved Autism CRC National Guidelines.
+This involved an iterative process of evidence gathering, evidence synthesis, and consensus building involving community, professional, and government stakeholders.

 “Whether you are a practitioner, NDIS planner, school principal, or policy maker, the framework will help you understand, differentiate, and where necessary address the different support needs children and families may have,” said Associate Professor Trembath.

-Autism CRC will work with the community, professionals, and government organisations and agencies to co-produce the framework, and will provide opportunities for engagement in the project in early 2024.
+Autism CRC worked with the community, professionals, and government organisations and agencies to co-produce the framework, and provided opportunities for engagement in the project in early 2024.

-This project is one of a number of activities funded by a Commonwealth Department of Social Services Industry, Linkages and Capacity-Building grant.
+This project was funded by a Commonwealth Department of Social Services Industry, Linkages and Capacity-Building grant.